IsaacFapohunda/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that duplicates the last line of the file iacta
+write a shell that creates a file named exactly